 Your climate will determine the types of plants and fish that you will be able to use in your system.
 If you live in a colder climate then consideration should be given for the winter months when temperatures plummet…The best location should have plenty of sunlight and an adequate climate for raising plants.
 If you live in a more temperate climate you should consider locating your system in an enclosure or indoors for best results.
 This is essential if you would like to grow plants year round to protect against extreme temperature fluctuations.
 The easiest way to achieve this is to construct a simple greenhouse or similar enclosure to provide protection from extreme temperatures.
 Though it may sound like a lot of space is necessary to create enough room to contain your system that suits your needs this is simply not the case.
 You can create just about any style of system including one whereby the plants float atop the fish tank saving you additional space if you are limited in that regard.
 Another space saving alternative design is known as vertical aquaponics which is commonly used for strawberry towers.

 Decide on how you would like to set up your system.
-If you do not feel comfortable doing this on your own consider purchasing a DIY guide for ideas and information.
+If you do not feel comfortable doing this on your own consider trying a DIY Step-by-Step Guide for additional ideas and information.
 Most aquaponics growers realize they are innovators and offer assistance to those who would like to learn how to get started with aquaponics.